How to Drill and Install Log Posts for Railing

 Once the two holes have been drilled for the railing, you’ll need to drill the end, so it can be fastened onto the deck.
 Turn the post 90 degrees—if using one fastener, your hole should be centrally located, or if using two fasteners, split the difference of the two.

 Then, make your mark at 3.25” and drill a hole.
 Be careful not to drill completely through the wood, so your lag bit holds onto the edge of the post.

 6. Fasten Posts to the Deck

 Now, it’s time to fasten your post to the deck.
-In the video demonstration, Phil uses a standard 6” length, 3/8 lag bolt with a 9/16 head and a washer to fasten the post to the deck.
-Once the post is firmly lagged into place, repeat this step with the second post .
+You can use a standard 6” length, 3/8 lag bolt with a 9/16 head and a washer to fasten the post to the deck.
+Once the post is firmly lagged into place, repeat this step with the second post.

 7. Fasten Tenons Into the Posts

 Once the posts are fastened to the deck, you’ll need to fasten the tenons of the railing into the posts using the same application as the spindles are screwed to the rail.
 Top and bottom tenons are recommended to be screwed into both posts at the top and bottom of each.